robsontenorio/lighthouse-docs/docs/getting-started-tutorial-beginners.md

 laravel new lighthouse-tutorial
 ```

-In this tutorial we will use [Laravel Graphql Playground](https://github.com/mll-lab/laravel-graphql-playground) as IDE.
-It's like a Postman for GraphQL, but with super powers.
-Of course, we will use Lighthouse as GraphQL Server.
+In this tutorial we will use [Laravel Graphql Playground](https://github.com/mll-lab/laravel-graphql-playground) as IDE for GraphQL queries.
+It's like Postman for GraphQL, but with super powers.
+Of course, we will use Lighthouse as the GraphQL Server.

 ```bash
 composer require nuwave/lighthouse mll-lab/laravel-graphql-playground